wmd12/Problems/README.md

 # Problems
 list of practice problems
-1) Implement a function that converts Hex string to base 64
+1) Implement a function that converts Hex string to base64  example abcf to q88=
- 	#exmaple:
-		abcf to q88=